 Take as many tomatoes as you have dining companions, cut off (but don’t discard) the tops.
 Scoop out the insides of the tomatoes and chop them up, making sure you don’t lose the juices.
 Mix the chopped up insides with some rice, which you will have parboiled until they are about half-tender.
 Season the rice mixture with salt, pepper, a drizzle of olive oil, just a bit of finely minced garlic and some minced herbs, typically oregano, basil and/or parsley.

-NOTES: In Rome at least, these tomatoes are invariably served with potatoes but if this is too much carb for your taste, you can omit them.
+In Rome at least, Baked Tomatoes with Rice are invariably served with potatoes but if this is too much carb for your taste, you can omit them.
 Some recipes call for reserving a bit of the tomato pulp and mixing it with the potatoes so they too get some tomato flavor and a bit of color.You can also play with the rice stuffing.
 As indicated, the herbs can vary with your taste.
 Some recipes omit the garlic, others call for some grated pecorino or parmigiano.
 Some add capers, olives and/or chopped anchovy, although these ingredients would change the character of the dish pretty radically and, in my humble opinion, upset the balance of flavors.

 Needless to say, the success of this simple dish will depend on the quality of its ingredients, especially the tomatoes.
 This is really something you should save for the best, tastiest summer tomatoes you can find.
 The tomatoes themselves should be large enough to stuff, of course, but should not be gigantic, either, or you will wind up with too much stuffing, making for a rather stodgy dish.
 The tomatoes should be fully ripe, but not at all mushy, or they will disintegrate in the roasting process.As far as the rice is concerned, the typical rice would be short-grained, but this is a forgiving recipe.
 You can even use leftover Chinese take-away, which is what I used tonight!